 Sleep Study Specialist Questions and Answers

 If you have problems with your sleep, come to Suburban Healthcare Associates for treatment.
 Our doctors are here to help you get a good night’s rest.
 Call us for more information or schedule an appointment online!
-We have 3 convenient locations to serve you in Naperville IL, Plainfield IL, Joliet IL, and Surrounding Areas!
+We have convenient locations to serve you in Naperville IL, Plainfield IL, and Joliet IL.

 Sleep is essential to every living organism.
 While some animals sleep for almost 20 hours a day, most humans require between 7 to 9 hours of sleep every night.
 In fact, it is such an essential function, we spend about a third of our lives sleeping.
 This may seem like a waste of time or outright laziness, but without adequate sleep, our bodies begin to decline much quicker than usual, with physical and mental functions significantly underperforming.
 With its overwhelming impact on health, it is vital to have a good night’s sleep.
 For those with a sleeping disorder, a sleep study can help them determine the root cause of their problem.